CHTC/2019-09-16-htmap-workshop/index.md

 ```bash
 $ pip install htmap
 ```
-You should see output from `pip`.
+You should see output from `pip` as it works; it will not ask you for confirmation.

 #### Check that HTMap works

-To check that HTMap installed correctly, begin a Python session by running `python`.
+To check that HTMap installed correctly, begin an IPython session by running `ipython` from the command line.
-You are now in a Python "REPL" (read-eval-print-loop) and can run Python commands.
-For now, just run the following command in the REPL:
+Run the following command in the REPL:
 ```
 >>> import htmap; print(htmap.version())
 ```